-^{= 2} seasoned companies currently trading on another market are required to have a market value of publicly held shares of at least \$100 million or a market value of publicly held shares of at least \$100 million and \$110 million in stakeholders' equity.
+📭 seasoned companies currently trading on another market are required to have a market value of publicly held shares of at least \$100 million or a market value of publicly held shares of at least \$100 million and \$110 million in stakeholders' equity.

-I. LISTING STANDARDS UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE NASDAQ GLOBAL SELECT MARKET MAIN MARKET MAIN BOARD characteristics of innovation and growth, as well as the contribution of their proposed beneficiaries of WVR to be eligible and suitable for listing with a WVR structure.
-A new applicant seeking a listing with a WVR structure is required to have either a market capitalization of at least HK\$40 billion (US\$ 5.1 billion) at the time of listing, or at least HK\$40 billion (US\$1.3 billion) at the time of listing and revenue of at least HK\$1 billion (US\$1.7.4 million) for the most recent financial year.
+I. LISTING STANDARDS UNITED STATES NYSE UNITED STATES NASDAQ GLOBAL SELECT MARKET LONDON STOCK EXCHANGE MAIN MARKET HONG KONG STOCK EXCHANGE MAIN BOARD Standards) or Standard 2 (Alternative Listing Standards). relevant experience of the applicant's directors and senior management in the research and development, manufacturing and commercialization of Biotech Products.
+Applicants with a weighted voting right ("WVR") or seeking a listing with the same are expected to demonstrate characteristics of innovation and growth, as well as the contribution of their proposed beneficiaries of WVR to be eligible and suitable for listing with a WVR structure.
+A new applicant seeking a listing with a WVR structure is required to have either a market capitalization of at least HK\$40 billion (US\$ 5.1 billion) at the time of listing, or at least HK\$10 billion (US\$1.3 billion) at the time of listing and revenue of at least HK\$1 billion (US\$127.4 million) for the most recent financial year.
 The beneficiaries of WVR must beneficially own collectively at least 10% of the underlying economic interest in the applicant's total issued share capital at the time of listing.
 Any beneficiaries of WVR must be members of the applicant's board of directors.